 The Central Valley boasts four main volcanoes; Poás, Barva, Irazú and Turrialba.
 Irazu is known for its emerald green lagoon which is the perfect setup for nature photography.
 The thrilling Turrialba Volcano is the most active.
 The most recent eruption occurred in September 2016.
 Due to Turrialba’s heightened activity since 2014, the Turrialba National Park is now closed.

 Culture & Nature

 The Central Valley of Costa Rica offers a grand variety of cultural and nature, and adventure- centered activities for visitors of all tastes.This is truly the area of Costa Rica where city, nature, and tradition unite.
-This area not only encompasses a natural terrain that is both gorgeous and enamoring, but also offers events, conferences, tours and activities enjoyable for both local Costa Ricans and international visitors alike.
-While in the Central Valley, explore the region’s multitude of cultural events, theater and music presentations, nature tours and excitement!
+This area encompasses a natural terrain that is both gorgeous and enamoring.
+It also offers events, conferences, tours and activities enjoyable for both locals and visitors.
+Explore the region’s multitude of cultural events, theater and music presentations, nature tours and excitement!